 List of health foods that aren’t healthy | Truweight

-You can lose weight without torturing yourself with so called health foods!
+You can lose weight without torturing yourself with so-called health foods!

 The common problem with most of these foods is that they use artificial stuff or add more harmful stuff than the regular ones.
-Let’s look at some of these health foods in detail here:
+Let’s look at some of these healthy foods in detail here:

 Diet Colas – Worse than regular colas